a0a7/publicbroadcastarr/README.md

-# svtplayarr
+# publicbroadcastarr
 *arr stack integration for SVT Play and NRK (Swedish and Norwegian public broadcaster streaming services)

 ## Overview

-SVTPlayArr is a service that integrates SVT Play and NRK (the respective public broadcaster streaming services for Sweden and Norway) with your *arr stack.
+Publicbroadcastarr is a service that integrates SVT Play and NRK (the respective public broadcaster streaming services for Sweden and Norway) with your *arr stack.
 When content is requested through Jellyseerr or Overseerr and is available on SVT Play or NRK, it will be automatically downloaded using svtplay-dl.

 ## Features